qgis/QGIS-Documentation/docs/training_manual/foreword/foreword.rst

 - *It's free, as in lunch.* Installing and using the QGIS program costs you a grand total of zero money.
 No initial fee, no recurring fee, nothing.

+- *It's backed by OSGeo.* QGIS is an official project of the Open Source Geospatial Foundation (OSGeo), ensuring long-term support and alignment with open geospatial standards.

 - *It's free, as in liberty.* If you need extra functionality in QGIS, you can do more than just hope it will be included in the next release.
 You can sponsor the development of a feature, or add it yourself if you are